 You’ll also know that, along with the Wicklow Christmas markets and GLOW Cork, it’s one of the few markets still taking place this year.

 Now, you should never really need an excuse to take a spin out to Waterford.

 It’s a county that’s home to an almost endless number of things to do, from active weekends milling along the Waterford Greenway to days spent exploring Ireland’s oldest city.

-However, if you’re in need of a reason to go, planning a trip around the Waterford Christmas markets are a solid option.
+There’s a little bit of something to tickle every fancy.
+However, if you’re in need of a reason to go, planning a trip around the Waterford Christmas markets is a solid option.

-Winterval Waterford 2020: Where and when
+Winterval Waterford 2020: What to expect

 1. The Waterford Eye